 Seedlings by dsb_nola

 If you haven’t planted your seedlings yet, this weekend’s just about the perfect time.
+This could also be the best time for you to call in loggers from treeserviceremoval.com and cut that branch leaning precariously over the power lines.
 The weather today’s going to be up in the 70s, and we’re looking at 70s and 80s for the next five days, which means good soil temperatures, excellent conditions for planting.
 Why does soil temp matter?
 The higher the soil temperature, the quicker the germination for seeds, and the quicker your existing seedlings adapt to their new environment.
 With days and days of sun ahead, the only think you’ve really got to worry about is keeping things from drying out.
 Get out your planting gear and get ready to get hands deep in some loam.

 Time to hit up a Garden Store, or a garden section of a bigger store, for some planting mix.
 If you’ve got containers and soil left over from last year, that’ll work, too, but think about topping that off with a little mulch or mixing in some compost as part of your process.
 It’s easy to do this in a bucket: dump in last year’s soil, dump in some compost, and mix thoroughly, and then re-pot.
 Don’t forget to make sure that your containers need drainage.
 That’s what allows your soil to avoid getting over-watered, and it’s what help carries away some of the plant waste, as well.
 If yours are clogged, a good wash in the sink is good, and don’t be afraid to put a few extra holes in place.